Ekalavya

 Ekalavya (एकलव्य, also spelt as Eklavya) is a character from the Hindu epic Mahābhārata.
 He is described as a young prince of the Nishadas, a confederation of forest and hill tribes in ancient India.

 The son of Hiranyadhanus, a king of the Nishada tribe, Ekalavya seeks to learn archery from Dronacharya, the royal teacher of the Kuru princes, including the epic's main protagonist Arjuna.
 However, Dronacharya refuses to accept him as a disciple due to his Nishada background, as well as the potential to surpass the Kuru princes.
 Ekalavya trains himself in the forest using a clay statue of the teacher as his guide.
 His exceptional skill attracts the attention of Arjuna, who, feeling threatened, complains to Dronacharya.
 In response, Dronacharya demands Ekalavya’s right-hand thumb as gurudakshina (teacher’s fee), which Ekalavya willingly gives, diminishing his abilities.

-The Bhagavata Purana expands Eklavya's later life, according to which he serves the Magadha king Jarasandha and is killed by the god Krishna.

 Ekalavya is known for his dedication to archery and devotion to Dronacharya, and has become a symbol of Dalit and Tribal rights in contemporary times.